 This course will introduce students to the fundamental concepts necessary to support the planning, scheduling, controlling, resource allocation, and performance measurement activities required for successful completion of a project.
 The most recent edition of PMBOK Guide will provide the framework for the concepts introduced in the course.
 Microsoft Project will be the application software used in the course.
-Fall: on-line in Fall F2 in odd numbered years; Spring: day in odd numbered years; Summer: on-line in even numbered years.
+Prerequisite: Sophomore standing.
+Spring: odd numbered years; Summer: even numbered years.